carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 We see a similar story to that of the write benchmarks.
 So for a read-heavy workload, parallelization can provide significant benefits, but as soon as the workload has to perform writes, the benefits diminish.
 This is especially due to the small transaction size (as we'll show in the next section), which is a requirement for data consistency.

+In conclusion; while parallelization can improve performance for read-heavy workloads, it harms write-heavy workloads, making it a trade-off to be considered.

 ## Transaction batches

-Looking at the plots between parallel and pragmas, we see a huge difference in the y axis scale due to how the transactions are controlled.
+Looking at the plots between parallel and pragmas, we see a huge difference in the y-axis scale due to how the transactions are controlled.
 In the parallel benchmark, we have to apply aggressive batching to keep the database in a consistent state.
 This is not a problem in the pragmas benchmark, since everything is performed in the same thread, requiring no synchronization.
 However, in Duplicati, we also commit the transaction at multiple points to ensure that the database is consistent in the event of a crash.
 This benchmark tries different batch sizes to see the impact of the batching strategy on performance.

 ![](benchmark/figures_mac/batching_insert.png)
 ![](benchmark/figures_mac/batching_select.png)